Breast Cancer Risk and Prevention

 You should talk with a genetic counselor if you are worried about your family history.
 You should be screened if you have any of the following:

-- Both breast and ovarian cancer are present in the family.
+• Both breast and ovarian cancer in the family.

-If you know that you have a BRCA 1 or BRCA2 mutation, you should talk to a healthcare provider to make sure you have the proper screening or treatment (chemoprevention) to lower the chance of cancer or to find cancer earlier when treatment is most effective.
-Your healthcare provider may suggest getting mammograms at a younger age, special breast and/or ovarian cancer screening tests, or other interventions, like prophylactic (preventative) surgery or chemoprevention.
+If you know that you have a BRCA 1 or BRCA2 mutation, you should talk to a provider to make sure you have the proper screening or treatment (chemoprevention) to lower your chance of cancer or to find cancer earlier.
+Your provider may suggest getting mammograms at a younger age, special breast and/or ovarian cancer screening tests, or other interventions, like prophylactic (preventative) surgery or chemoprevention.

 Diethylstilbestrol (DES) Exposure for Mothers & Daughters

 Diethylstilbestrol (DES) was the first synthetic (manmade) estrogen.
-Estrogen is a type of hormone that is responsible for female sex characteristics.
-It was given to pregnant women from 1938-1971.
+Estrogen is a type of hormone that helps form female sex characteristics.
+It was given to pregnant women from 1938 to 1971.
 It was thought to prevent miscarriages and help healthy pregnancies.
-Not only did the drug not work, but it also caused health issues for the women taking it, as well as children born of these pregnancies.
-Women who took DES have been found to have a greater risk of breast cancer.
+Not only did the drug not work, but it also caused health issues for the females taking it, as well as children born of these pregnancies.
+Females who took DES have been found to have a greater risk of breast cancer.

 Learn more about this risk and recommendations for screening.

-Women who had radiation therapy to the chest area as treatment for another cancer (like Hodgkin disease) have a much higher risk of breast cancer.
-The risk depends on the age at which they were treated.
-Risk is highest for those treated as adolescents, while breast tissue was developing.
-Treatment after age 40 does not seem to increase breast cancer risk.
+If you have had radiation therapy to the chest area as treatment for another cancer (like Hodgkin disease), you have a higher risk of breast cancer.
+Your risk depends on the age that you were treated.
+Risk is highest for those treated as adolescents, while breast tissue is developing.
+Treatment after age 40 does not seem to raise breast cancer risk.
 For Hodgkin's disease survivors who had radiation to the chest or axilla (armpit area), recommendations are:

-- Breast MRI, in addition to the annual mammogram.
+• Breast MRI, in addition to the yearly mammogram.

-Speak to your provider about when you should start mammograms and breast MRI as screening.
+Talk to your provider about when you should start mammograms and breast MRIs as screening.
 Learn more about what to do if you have had radiation to your chest area at Oncolink.org.

-Alcohol can also increase your risk of many types of cancer, including breast cancer.
-Alcohol seems to increase the levels of estrogen in the body and can increase the risk of hormone positive breast cancer (also called ER+ or PR+).
+Alcohol can also raise your risk of many types of cancer, including breast cancer.
+Alcohol seems to increase the levels of estrogen in your body and can increase the risk of hormone positive breast cancer (also called ER+ or PR+).

 Learn more about how alcohol causes cancer and resources for quitting at Oncolink.org.